surendar-pd/surendar-pd/README.md

 # 💫 About Me:
-Hey there, I'm Surendar PD, a passionate frontend developer who has been working on several tech stacks to build websites and web apps that standout with better UI?UX<br>
+Hey there, I'm Surendar PD, a passionate frontend developer who has been working on several tech stacks to build websites and web apps that standout with better UI/UX<br>

 ## 🌐 Socials: